Significant Accounting Policies

-Basic net loss per share is computed based on the weighted average number of ordinary shares outstanding during each year.
-Diluted net loss per share is computed based on the weighted average number of ordinary shares outstanding during each year, plus the dilutive potential of ordinary shares considered outstanding during the year in accordance with ASC 260, “Earnings Per Share”.
-Diluted loss per share is computed based on the weighted average number of ordinary shares outstanding during the period, plus the dilutive effect of ordinary shares considered outstanding during the period.
+Basic net loss per ordinary share is computed based on the weighted average number of ordinary shares outstanding during each year.
+Diluted net loss per ordinary share is computed based on the weighted average number of ordinary shares outstanding during each year, plus the dilutive potential of ordinary shares considered outstanding during the year in accordance with ASC 260, “Earnings Per Share”.
+Diluted loss per ordinary share is computed based on the weighted average number of ordinary shares outstanding during the year, plus the dilutive effect of ordinary shares considered outstanding during the year.

 The Company accounted for business combination in accordance with ASC 805, “Business Combinations”.
 ASC 805 requires recognition of assets acquired, liabilities assumed, and any non-controlling interest at the acquisition date, measured at their fair values as of that date.
 Any excess of the fair value of net assets acquired over purchase price and any subsequent changes in estimated contingencies are to be recorded in earnings.

-Acquisition related costs are expensed to the statement of operations in the period incurred.
+Acquisition related costs are recorded within the statement of operations in the period it was incurred.

 The entire disclosure for all significant accounting policies of the reporting entity.